Korringa–Kohn–Rostoker method: Mathematical formulation

 where $\delta_\ell(E)$ is the scattering phase shift that appears in the partial wave analysis in scattering theory.
 The muffin-tin approximation is good for closely packed metals, but it does not work well for ionic solids like semiconductors.
 It also leads to errors in calculations of interatomic forces.

+Recent Methodological Developments

+Full-Potential KKR

+Early implementations of KKR employed muffin-tin or atomic sphere approximations, which restrict the shape of the potential and charge density.
+These approximations limit accuracy for systems with significant interstitial or non-spherical contributions.

+Full-potential KKR removes shape approximations entirely, treating the crystal potential exactly within each atomic region and the interstitial space.
+Recent advances implement more efficient treatments of the Dyson Green's functions and handle non-spherical potential components rigorously, making full-potential KKR practical for total energies, forces, and electric field gradients.

+For example, new algorithms ensure exact Wronskian relations for Green functions and avoid unphysical irregular solutions that can otherwise contaminate charge and spin densities.
+These improvements enable accurate calculations of electric field gradients and other sensitive properties.

+Highly scalable implementations extend full-potential KKR to thousands of atoms, which is transformative for studying complex defects, interfaces, and disordered systems at realistic sizes.

+Screened KKR

+The screened KKR (sKKR, also called tight-binding KKR) reformulation introduces a screening transformation to the structure constants of multiple scattering theory, yielding exponentially decaying interaction terms.
+This substantially improves numerical efficiency, especially for systems with layered geometries or open boundary conditions, such as surfaces and multilayers, where naive KKR structure constants converge slowly.

+Screening accelerates convergence and enables linear scaling with system size along principal directions, a key benefit for transport and surface/interface applications.

 Applications

 The KKR method may be combined with density functional theory (DFT) and used to study the electronic structure and consequent physical properties of molecules and materials.
 As with any DFT calculation, the electronic problem must be solved self-consistently, before quantities such as the total energy of a collection of atoms, the electron density, the band structure, and forces on individual atoms may be calculated.

 One major advantage of the KKR formalism over other electronic structure methods is that it provides direct access to the Green's function of a given system.
 This, and other convenient mathematical quantities recovered from the derivation in terms of multiple scattering theory, facilitate access to a range of physically relevant quantities, including transport properties, magnetic properties, and spectroscopic properties.